fivdi/onoff/README.md

 onoff v3.1.0 adds two new features.

- * The new static property Gpio.accessible can be use to determine whether or not GPIO access is possible.
+ * The new static property Gpio.accessible can be used to determine whether or not GPIO access is possible.
  * The new static properties Gpio.HIGH and Gpio.LOW can be used in place of the numeric constants 1 and 0.